-Raters assign scores based on the proficiency level expectations of each task, that is, the level of language proficiency that each task is designed to elicit.
-The model student response exemplifies these expectations (see Section 2.2.4).
+These score points are applied based on the proficiency level expectations of each task, that is, the level of language proficiency that each task is designed to elicit.
+These expectations are exemplified by the model student response (see Section 2.2.4).
 In this way, the model response serves as a scoring benchmark.
-Raters listen to the model response and then score student responses relative to the model.
-A score of 4 (Exemplary) means that the student response demonstrates English language use that is equal to or beyond the English language use that the model student response illustrates.
+Raters listen to the model response and score test-taker responses relative to the model.
+A score of Exemplary means that the student response demonstrates English language use that is equal to or beyond the English language use illustrated by the model student's response.

-Figure 21 shows the Speaking Scoring Scale.
+Figure 12 shows the Speaking Scoring Scale.